 Available for Download with Purchase of the Project Management Blueprint

-A copy of the project management board game is available for download and private use with the purchase of the Project Management Blueprint.
+A copy of the project management board game is available for download.
+You can use it privately with the purchase of the Project Management Blueprint.

 Physical Board (in development) to be made available on GameCrafter with deck, dice, and player pieces.